System Design Space

 4Search: Elasticsearch vs Solr vs Meilisearch

-Be sure to consider what will happen if each component fails.
+Be explicit about what happens when each component fails.
 What is the blast radius?
-How will the system recover?
-This shows the maturity of the engineer.
+How does the system degrade?
+How does it recover?
+Those questions reveal engineering maturity very quickly.

 Related chapter